ADBond/bga-calypso/README.md

 * ~~check that the all the cards exist at all times, and get dealt out over the course of a round~~
   * ~~mostly okay, but needs checking~~
 * ~~Add a separate code licence~~, and make repo public once that's done
+* Use game-level constants in place of magic numbers where possible

 ### Display